 * In a footnote, Porter (2015, 202n19) goes on to say, “Aktionsart studies cannot decide whether Aktionsart functions at the rank of word, word group, clause, or even larger unit.”
 Such an assertion deserves a citation.

 But again, this is the clearest description of how Porter, Fanning, and Campbell diverge on their views that I have seen from Dr. Porter.
-It is concise, factual, and useful.
+It is concise, factual, and useful, though again Porter too often gives into the temptation of “pejorative language” discussed above.

 He goes on to critique Fanning and Campbell’s proposals for the perfect in detail before laying out his own view in more detail.
-For myself, I found Porter’s critiques quite on target: Fanning’s description of the perfect is, indeed, too tied to traditional accounts.
-Likewise, Campbell’s description does rely too heavily on translation for drawing semantic conclusions in his analysis, all the while proposing new labels and concepts without providing much in the way of little theoretical justification.
+For myself, I found Porter’s critiques mostly : Fanning’s original description of the perfect is, indeed, too tied to traditional accounts, yet from the SBL session on the perfect a few years ago that Fanning has a much nuance today.
+Likewise, Campbell’s description does risk at least of the appearance of relying too heavily on translation for drawing semantic conclusions in his analysis.
+And he does propose a number of new labels and concepts that could use more theoretical and methodological justification behind them.

 For his own part, Porter defines the perfect as, “reflecting a complex state of affairs of the subject.
 This may involve a previous action (although this may be true for the action encoded by any of the aspects), but the emphasis is upon this subject-related state of affairs” (211).
 This is a definition that I have always struggled with as I’ve worked through Porter’s research.
 While I am sure that Porter does not intend it as such, the definition comes across as vague.
 There are two points that are clear to me for his definition and one that is not.
 I understand that he holds that (1) the perfect expresses stative meaning and (2) the state refers to the subject.
 It is the adjective “complex” that leaves me unsure.
 What is the nature of this complexity?
 A careful reading suggests that Porter’s views the perfect’s position in his systemic feature cline as self-apparently revealing the forms meaning.
 Thus, he writes at one point: